Indie pop: 2010s

 In the UK the record label Fortuna Pop! in London, though active since 1995, rose to prominence in the 2010s with indie pop bands like Allo Darlin', Evans the Death, the Spook School, and more indie-punk crossover bands like Joanna Gruesome, and Martha.
 The label had been sharing releases with Slumberland since co-releasing the Aislers Set's The Last Match in 2000, and after that many bands signed initially to just one of the labels had albums released by Fortuna Pop in the UK and Slumberland in the U.S. This was ended by Fortuna Pop's eventual closure in 2016.

 In 2010, London based band Veronica Falls released two singles on the American label Captured Tracks.
 They went on to release two albums, Veronica Falls (2011) and Waiting For Something to Happen (2013), on Bella Union in the UK / EU and Slumberland in the US.

 Glasgow based band Sacred Paws began releasing music in 2015, formed by Ray Aggs and Eilidh Rogers who initially met when their old bands Trash Kit and Golden Grrrls played a show together.

+2020s

+Slumberland Records are still a going concern having celebrated their 35th year in early 2025.
+A concert to celebrate the milestone included recent signings Jeanines and Lightheaded, as well as older act Lorelei.